Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Mills did not throw a touchdown pass in that outing against the Titans.

-- The Titans are allowing 261.5 passing yards per game this season, the NFL's 25th-ranked pass defense.
+- The 261.5 passing yards the Titans allow per game makes them the NFL's 25th-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Titans defense is ranked sixth in the league.
+- The Titans have allowed 21 touchdowns through the air (1.3 per game).
+They are sixth in the NFL in that category.

 Recent Performances